Fans sing in trees as Union Berlin seals Bundesliga survival

 Paderborn was playing to stay up, too.
 Steffen Baumgart’s team needed a win to keep its slim hopes alive.

 But neither side shone in a game of few chances with both sides battling it out in midfield.
-Zolinski headed Union captain Christopher Trimmel’s free kick into his own net under pressure from Keven Schlotterbeck.
+Zolinski headed Trimmel’s free kick into his own net under pressure from Keven Schlotterbeck.

 The closest any other player came to scoring was Andrich’s shot against the right post in the 73rd, when Sebastian Andersson sent the rebound wide.